Transporting causal effects from a randomized trial without "transportability:" a case study of political advertising during U.S. elections: Details and Proofs for the EIF-Based Estimation

-To account for the possible imbalance between the source and target samples (i.e., $\ns$ and $\nt$ may differ a lot), we employ the offset logistic regression proposed by \cite{zhang2023double} and extended by \cite{kallus2020role}.
-A direction calculation from the Bayes rule suggests:
+To account for the possible imbalance between the source and target samples (i.e., $\ns$ and $\nt$ may differ a lot) and to enable covariate balancing, we proceed with the entropy balancing method in (12) that falls into the second category.
+The solutions $\wh w_i$ of entropy balancing are characterized in Lemma \ref{lemma:EB}. \begin{lemma} The solution of (12) is $\wh w_i =\exp(\wh\alpha + \wh\bb\trans\V_i)$, where $(\wh\alpha,\wh\bb)$ is solution to